ChasePlusPlus/VroomVroomIndustries/README.md

 Collision Detection:
 We implemented this pretty easily.
 The car stopped if it was a certain distance from an obstacle (velocity was set to 0).

+Launch File:
+We created this.

+Velocity PID:
+We implemented this by adding conditionals based on the angle in control.py.
+We then gradually changed the values of velocity depending on the condition.

 # Results:
 Here is a video of DAVIS (Driving Autonomous Vehicle in Style) doing a laps around the track with one lap time being under 8 seconds: